The biology of narcissism and the case for research

 Passive: the activists are pushed back by the police

 The central question is this: am I invariably the subject in my motivation or might I sometimes be the object, the intended recipient and beneficiary of someone else’s action?
 Is my motivation, at this moment, active, or do I, with this behaviour, really just intend to promote the odds of nice things happening to me?
-The significance of this question lies in the proposition that some largely grow out of the habit of passively-motivated behaviour while others do not; it’s not only dimensional, it’s developmental.
+The significance of this question lies in the proposition that some largely grow out of the habit of passively motivated behaviour while others do not.
+It is not only dimensional; it is developmental.

-For those who would prefer to follow the chronology of an idea as it developed, the section below on “intellect type” sets out the ideas that led eventually to the main theory, i.e., the conflict of active and passive baseline motivation in the normal personality.
+For those who would prefer to follow the chronology of an idea as it developed, the section below on ‘intellect type’ sets out the ideas that led eventually to the main theory, i.e., the conflict of active and passive baseline motivation in the normal personality.
 It also adds a layer of complexity that only muddies the waters at this stage.
-In summary, I believe it can be shown that, in the context of motivation, two intellect types – root intellect and branch intellect – are evident.
-As I’ve said, at this point, I think it is a distraction to go into this in any depth.
-The (past-oriented) root intellect type tends to understand events and motives in terms of their causes, while the (future-oriented) branch intellect tends to rationalise these events in terms of their intended goal.
+In brief, I believe it can be shown that, in the context of motivation, two intellect types – root intellect and branch intellect – are evident.
+As I have said, at this point, I think it is a distraction to go into this in any depth.
+The past-oriented, root intellect type tends to interpret events and motives in terms of their causes, while the future-oriented branch intellect tends to rationalise these events in terms of their intended goal.
 That, I think, is enough said for the moment.
-The hypothesis has its origins in but is not premised upon this typology and I think it’s best introduced without this de facto layer of potential confusion.
+The theory has its origins in but is not wholly premised upon this typology and I think, at least for some, it is best introduced without this de facto layer of potential confusion.

 open/close the section on Intellect Type